Colorful Houses in Trondheim Norway

 • Beautiful stained glass windows, many dating from the early 20th century restoration

-• The Chapter House, featuring remarkable acoustics
+• The Chapter House, featuring great acoustics

 • The Crown Regalia exhibition in the adjacent Archbishop’s Palace